|

 Evaluating software for de-identification turns out to be quite difficult.
 As in many of the projects contributing to PhysioNet, a reference database is highly useful.
 Ideally the developer of de-identification software needs an appropriate corpus of text in which all of the PHI has been labelled, so that the software's PHI detection performance can be assessed quickly and quantitatively.
 To compare different approaches to PHI removal objectively, we need a standard corpus.
 And here's the dilemma: we can't share such a corpus if it has any PHI in it!

 The deid software package was developed and tested using a gold standard corpus of 2,434 nursing notes that have been thoroughly deidentified by a multi-pass process that included meticulous reviews by three or more experts working independently, as well as by a variety of automated methods.
 All detected instances of PHI in these nursing notes have been replaced by realistic surrogate data in the gold standard corpus.
-Although the deid software, as noted above, may be redistributed under the terms of the GPL, the gold standard corpus, because of the very small possibility that it may contain one or more instances of undetected PHI, is currently available only under terms that do not permit it to be redistributed.
-This corpus is available only under the following conditions:
+Although the deid software, as noted above, may be redistributed under the terms of the GPL, the gold standard corpus, because of the very small possibility that it may contain one or more instances of undetected PHI, is currently available only to those who have been granted access to PhysioNet Clinical Databases (such as MIMIC-III).

 This work was performed with support from the National Institute of Biomedical Imaging and Bioengineering (NIBIB), under grant R01 EB001659.